-However, we bet you never thought twice about your trusty slow cooker.
-As it turns out, there are plenty of differences between the brands (beyond just size and color).
+We bet you never thought twice about your trusty slow cooker, but it turns out, there are plenty of differences between slow cooker brands (beyond just size and color).
 Some offer expanded cook options outside the basic low and high, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish to pass on the way to a potluck?
 Considering all these features and how much we rely on this appliance, our Test Kitchen had to find the best slow cooker out there.

 - Slow cooking chicken: We cooked chicken breasts on the highest setting in a sauce of stock, cream and butter.
 How long did it take for the chicken to reach temperature (165ºF)?
 Did the cream curdle?